patrickemonts/personal-webpage/content/post/git_introduction/index.md

 And what about the other computer that I am working on?
 Did I copy over the latest changes or is this still running an old version?
 And which version did I send to a colleague?

 If you had these or similar thoughts, stop worrying. `git` is the  solution for your headaches.
-`git` is a so-called version management tool.
+It is a so-called version management tool.
-Version maangement tools help software developers to track their progress while programming, establish back-ups and synchronize code between different machines.
+These tools help software developers to track their progress while programming, establish back-ups and synchronize code between different machines.
 In short, version manamgent tools can help to

 1. Back up your code.
 Version management tools like `git` work with so-called commits.